zachary-lam/data-structures-and-algorithms/chapter-1/1-notes.md

 - The name of the class must match the name of the file.
 - Java compiles the program and then executes it as a 2-step process.
 - The [class](HelloWorld.class) file is used when the program is executed.

+## Loops
+- If a loop may terminate before all the values in the `for` statement are exahsuted, the loop must be written using a `while` statement.
+Essentially, a loop should have one entry point and one exit point.
+- Therefore using a `break` statement is poor progamming practice.